Our guide to the best pubs in Sydney right now ranges from classic grungy old boozers to gastropubs that have been given a reboot.

 Are you fantasising about starting a podcast about pubs?
 Kill two birds with one stone at Bella Vista Hotel where you can sink a few schooners for research and then record content for your new pub poddy.
 The Hills Podcast Studio is free to hire seven days a week.
 But there’s a lot to dazzle here that might get in the way of your mic drop.
 The entertainment venue in The Hills District hosts everything from long lunches to high teas, trivia, bingo and live entertainment.
 Bella Vista also has a pizzeria that doles out metre-long pizzas with Italian-Australian toppings such as ham and pineapple (don’t judge us; it’s delicious).
 Be it a spritzer on a sunshine day or sticky chicken wings while watching the Super Bowl play-offs, it’s time to head for the Hills.

-Best for: Sports fanatics who want to tune into one of the 97 flatscreen TVs while cheering on their favourite team.
+Best for: Sports fanatics who want to tune into one of the 97 flatscreen TVs while cheering on their team.

 Address: 13-15 Lexington Drive, Bella Vista